robotology-playground/WBI-Toolbox/README.md

 WBI-Toolbox is discrete in principle and your simulation should be discrete as well.
 By going to Simulation > Configuration Parameters > Solver you should change the solver options to `Fixed Step` and use a `discrete (no continuous states)` solver.

-- **Test the Library.** In `$CODYCO_SUPERBUILD_ROOT/src/simulink/controllers` you can find some models for testing (more on this in the readme of the aforementioned directory).
+- **Test the Library.** In `$CODYCO_SUPERBUILD_ROOT/src/simulink/controllers` you can find some models for testing (more on this in the README of the aforementioned directory).
 In order to test that the library is working correctly and properly linking YARP you can try launching a `yarpserver`, after which you can go to the controllers directory in MATLAB and open yarpwrite.mdl.
 Before starting the simulation, give a name to the YARP port where you want to write by double clicking the block and editing the mask that pops up.

 - **For MAC OS X Users.** It has been reported that on MAC OS you need to define the place where you want MATLAB to find at runtime dynamic libraries for YARP, in case you have compiled YARP in a directory different from the default one.
 This can be added in `${MATLAB_ROOT}/bin/.matlab7rc.sh`.
 ```bash